The MMA "Stick" Welding Process - your questions answered

 What are the Advantages of MMA Stick Welding?

 MMA welding offers several advantages over alternative welding processes.
 Primarily it has a greater capacity than MIG welding, or in other words it can weld heavier materials with the same amperage output.
-For this reason small, portable MMA inverter welders like Weldforce welding machines by Weldclass, have the capacity to weld with up to 4mm electrodes, making them suitable for a vast range of applications and material thicknesses without the complication of shielding gas or wire feeding.
+For this reason small, portable MMA stick inverter welders like the amazingly compact FORCE 135ST, have the capacity to weld with up to 4mm electrodes, making them suitable for a vast range of applications and material thicknesses without the complication of shielding gas or wire feeding.

 Thanks to inverter technology, MMA is also a highly portable process and is often used for site and field work.